 - What happens to your body and your breathing as you become even more stimulated?

 - What does it feel like just before an orgasm?
 Just before you ejaculate?

 - What happens to your body after orgasm?

 - Practice when alone, and when you have time to focus.

 Learning to distinguish your orgasm from ejaculation takes time and a keen attention.
 Don’t do these exercises when you have to rush off to work, or make dinner for your family.
-I would also recommend doing these exercises on your own at first.
+I would also recommend doing these exercises alone at first.
 If you have someone else there, part of your attention will be on them.